Guide for Medical Patients

 mTESE is a new technique where individual tubules are removed from the testicle and examined to search for sperm cells.
 If sperm is found, it is analysed and used in conjunction with Intracytoplasmic sperm injection (ICSI), where a single sperm is injected into the egg to fertilise it.

-Our consultant urologist Dr Steve Payne, who has long-standing expertise in assessing and treating male factor infertility, specialises in surgical sperm retrieval (SSR) procedures including mTESE.
+Our consultant urologist Dr Steve Bromage has long-standing expertise in assessing and treating male factor infertility, specialising in surgical sperm retrieval (SSR) procedures including mTESE.

 For more information about how we can help you, please contact us on 0161 300 2730 or why not book in for an informal, free 'one-to-one' with our Patient Advisors?
 It will give you a chance to meet us informally and have a good look round our clinic.
 You can also ask any questions you may have.